A Weekend Guide to Sedona, Arizona

 Hilton Sedona Resort at Bell Rock ($$) – Surrounded by stunning landscape and views of Bell Rock, this resort is a great pick!
 It offers a spa, multiple pools, and a poolside grill.
 The prices are reasonable and the location is great for multiple hikes in Sedona.

-Sedona Rouge Hotel by Wyndham ($$) – We stayed here and loved the convenience of location coupled with the moderate price per night.
+Sedona Rouge Hotel by Wyndham ($$) – We stayed here and loved the convenience of the location coupled with the moderate price per night.
 We thoroughly enjoyed our stay and would recommend taking a dip in the jacuzzi at night, looking at the stars, and ending the night at one of their outdoor fire pits!

 Restaurants in Sedona